Nightclubs elated, but doubts cloud England's ‘Freedom Day’

 Days after the prime minister said masks would still be “expected and recommended” in crowded indoor places but not compulsory, London Mayor Sadiq Khan contradicted the message, saying that passengers on the capital’s subways and buses must continue to wear them.

-Some retailers, like bookstore chain Waterstones, said it would encourage customers to keep their masks on.
-But many believe that, just like COVID-19 status passes, the implementation of such policies will be tricky without the backing of the law.
+Some retailers, like bookstore chain Waterstones, said they would encourage customers to keep their masks on.
+But many believe that, just like COVID-19 status passes, implementing such policies will be tricky without the backing of the law.

 “To be honest, we can’t wait to get back to it.
 But in certain ways it’s scary, from nothing to all at the same time,” Alvero said.